 Additionally, the frequency of my apneas means that I, and many others who experience this disorder, never enter into the deep sleep needed to recharge.
 I don’t dream because I never fall into a deep enough sleep to do so.

 Keep in mind that I wasn’t aware that the surgery had failed.
 The progression of OSA came back gradually.
 I thought I was tired because of too much work, or dealing with changing shifts, or too much coffee, or too much stress.
-So, I developed ways to function including a reliance on notepads to aid my memory.
-In time, I realized that these methods were becoming less effective.
 What I didn’t know, was why.
 Sadly, or fortunately (I truly don’t know which it is), it took something quite extreme to answer that why – a suicide attempt and my interaction with the resultant slew of doctors and counselors.

 Just as Major Depressive Disorder is more than just sadness, obstructive sleep apnea is more than just a poor night’s sleep.
 The effects of OSA are substantial.
 There is an increased risk of stroke (the risk to men is increased threefold); type 2 diabetes (48% of type 2 diabetes sufferers have OSA); hypertension; and other ailments, including depression.

 In the U.S., the economic cost of undiagnosed OSA – from medical costs to treat related illnesses to OSA – related automotive and other accidents – is estimated to be well in excess of $10 billion annually.